 Milwaukee 2626-20 Value

 We look at more than price when it comes to determining a value rating.
 We dig in to work out how much you’re getting for the money you’re paying.
-As a kit (2626-22), the Milwaukee Oscillating Tool presents a decent value at $299.
-If you don’t need the batteries and charger, you can pick up the bare tool for a cool $119 right now at Acme Tools.
+Pick up the bare tool for a cool $129 right now at Acme Tools.

 When you look at our entire group of 25 oscillating tools, Milwaukee comes in 18th place with 3.9 stars.
 Considering just the cordless group, it’s in the middle of the pack in 6th place.